matriley/Pong-Reinforcement-Learning/README.md

 The agent's performance is evaluated using the reward system.
 If the agent wins the game, it receives a reward of 1, if it loses, it receives a reward of -1, and if the game ends in a tie, it receives a reward of 0.

 # Future Updates
 The code is still a work in progress, and there will be further changes to reach the final goal of the project.

-* Performance Updates are the priority before moving forward.
-A new rendering library will be used in the future.
+Such as:

+* Using OpenGL for rendering
+* Further adjustments to code to optimize performance